rich-newman/typescript-analyzer-eslint-prettier/docs/settings.md

 If this is set to false then the TypeScript Analyzer remains installed but is disabled everywhere.
 No menu options or linting errors will appear.

+#### <a name="fixonsave"></a>Fix and Format on Save

+If this is set to True then the Analyzer will run its fix process whenever a file is saved.
+If Prettier is enabled this means that Prettier will run whenever a file is saved, and the saved file contents will be formatted.

+This is set up so it only runs when a file is explicitly saved using the menus, toolbars or control + S.  When Visual Studio saves a file for you it is not expected to run.
+Occasions when Visual Studio saves files are when you build with unsaved files, or rename an unsaved file.

 #### <a name="runonbuild"></a>Run on Build

 The default for this is False.
 If it is set to True then whenever a Visual Studio project or solution is built then the TypeScript Analyzer will run on whatever is being built before actual the build takes place.